-Zebra Robotics is hosting our own in-house Coding and Robotics competition, CRoC!
-On April 15th, we will be hosting our first competition focused only on coding.
+Zebra Robotics will present our own in-house Coding and Robotics competition, CRoC!
+On April 15th, we will be introducing our first competition focused only on coding.
 Future CRoC competitions will include both coding and robotics categories.
 This season’s theme is the Ice Cream Parlor!
 The prompts/challenges for all coding languages will be oriented around a system for running an ice cream parlor.
 Ask your instructor for the challenge sheets for your coding language specialty.
 After the competition, students and staff will have an ice cream party!
 Please inform staff of any dietary restrictions.

 ONTARIO INNOVATION CELEBRATION

-n February 25th, the Wave Riders traveled to Seneca College to compete in the Ontario Innovation Celebration.
+On February 25th, the Wave Riders traveled to Seneca College to compete in the Ontario Innovation Celebration.
 They received the Problem Identification Award.
-Congratulations, team!
+Congratulations team!

 CRoC (COMPETITION FOR ROBOTICS AND CODING)

 All three of our teams showed their top game at the University of Waterloo for First Lego League Provincials.